johanbove/gopherhole/README.md

   sudo /etc/init.d/pygopherd stop

+## Opening up public access

+Use UFW to open TCP access on port 70.

+## Set up fixed IP with DuckDNS

+My home ip changes so I need to monitor these changes. www.duckdns.org provide a free IP monitor.

+## Set up domain forwarding

+Add a CNAME entry in your domain name settings.

 ## Publishing

 This site is published with a command of which I made an alias, in my